 Colorectal Cancer Initiative

 The Arab Health Initiative is conducting a study in partnership with Wayne State University, Michigan to understand barriers to colorectal cancer screening among Arab Americans.
 AMBER is evaluating the impact of a culturally-tailored education and support program for Arab American women with breast cancer.
-We are also collaborating with Ain Shams University Hospital, in Cairo, Egypt, to assess the needs of women with breast cancer to help them complete their treatment.
+We are collaborating with Ain Shams University Hospital, in Cairo, Egypt, to assess the needs of women with breast cancer to help them complete their treatment.
+We are also partnering with Yale University to better understand the spiritual beliefs and practices and to increase the acceptability of palliative care among Muslims with advanced cancer.

 For more information about Arab Health Initiative program activities, please contact Claudia Ayash at firstname.lastname@example.org.